Jessi-777/Jessi-777/README.md

 - If you want to chop it up, I'm all ears.

-- If I have questions, I will let you know rooted with good intentions & good vibes. 💯
+- If I have questions, I will let you know rooted with good intentions, focus, determination and a splash of good vibes for the love of it. 💯

 - As a natural artist, I'm in my mind working, detailing, building code, solving problems, hearing a beat, designing a graphic in my head etc. ect.
 So,       please never assume you know what I'm thinking with a negative mindset.
 Assuming can be a room filled with of misconceptions and perspectives.
 If you do   know how to read people, you will find that, I'm chill, I got nothin but love to give, you can ask me anything.